 When planning the American Brain Foundation’s Commitment to Cures virtual gala this past spring, choosing Jim Cramer as our emcee was a no-brainer.
 As the host of CNBC’s “Mad Money” and someone with chronic migraine, he brought on-camera experience and a personal connection to the cause.

 But even if you don’t have the resources to get a celebrity to host your event, you can still find the right person for the job.
-For an Instagram Live we did with Ashland Breast Pumps, we knew our CEO Ashley Logan was the ideal host.
+For an Instagram Live we did with The Lactation Network, we knew our CEO Ashley Logan was the ideal host.
 Why?
 Because, as a mom of three, she knew exactly what questions fellow moms might have for lactation counselor Nicole Miles of Chicago Birthworks Collective and used her personal experience with breastfeeding and pumping to keep the conversation moving.